fnproject/fdk-java/examples/async-thumbnails/README.md

 ./setup/setup.sh
 ```

-This will start a local functions service, a local cloud threads completion
+This will start a local functions service, a local flow completion
 service, and will set up a `myapp` application and three routes: `/resize128`,
 `/resize256` and `/resize512`.
 The routes are implemented as Fn functions
 which just invoke `imagemagick` to convert the images to the specified sizes.